 Synonyms and other taxonomic changes

-higher taxa recently redefined -- see a summary at(2)
+higher taxa recently redefined -- summary in(2)

 top of head depressed between eyes, with three ocelli

 body from very hairy to nearly bare; some are bee/wasp mimics

 mouthparts modified to inject prey with saliva, similar in both sexes (unlike in blood-sucking flies, such as Tabanidae

 antennae three-segmented, third segment elongate and often with terminal style

 most diverse in dry, open habitats; larvae usually in soil or decaying wood